 The network port to be used.
 If this value is omitted, the port number defaults to "0".
+Most OSA cards have a single physical port "0".

 "vlan" (optional)

 If a virtual LAN (VLAN) has been defined for the accelerator (SSC) LPAR and you want to use this VLAN as an interface for Db2 Analytics Accelerator on Z, you can specify the VLAN name here.